-To avoid spoilers, go to the theatre and see Joker!
-Here’s the trailer:
+To avoid spoilers, watch the trailer:

 As a stand-alone film, Joker is a character study that leaves audiences with no choice but to sympathize with the titular character.
-He has been abandoned and excommunicated from society due to increasing complications with mental illness, and is, honestly, lost.
+He has been abandoned and excommunicated from society due to increasing complications with mental illness and is, honestly, lost.

 As I was sitting in the theater, I could not help but feel sorry for Arthur Fleck, the man behind the infamous killer clown.
-He’s working a dead-end job as a clown for an entertainment company called “HA HAs”.
-From the very opening scene, we see Arthur fighting back tears as he forces himself to smile while putting on his clown makeup.
+He’s working a dead-end job as a clown for an entertainment company called “HA HAs.”
+From the very opening scene, we see Arthur fighting back the tears as he forces himself to smile while putting on his clown makeup.
 Afterward, he is sign flipping for a closing business before being jumped by a gang of Gotham teens.